 Abuila: This is the inability to make decisions, to provide long or detailed responses to questions, slow reactions, and lack of willpower.

-Aphasia: The inability to understand language or to speak.
+Aphasia: The inability to understand the language or to speak.

 Ataxia: This condition is related to damage to the brain and causes difficulties with muscle coordination.

-Brain Plasticity: The brains ability to have unused parts of the brain to take over functions normally done by the areas of the brain that are damaged.
+Brain Plasticity: The brain’s ability to have good parts of the brain to take over functions normally done by the areas of the brain that are damaged.

 Contrecoup: This is a bruise to the brain tissue that is caused by the shaking of the brain inside of the skull and does not need to be near the site of the injury.

 Diffuse Axonal Injury: This is an injury to brain nerve tissue in multiple areas of the brain that can also be known as shearing and is the primary cause of brain injuries.
-This disrupts the brain function and communication.
+So this disrupts the brain function and communication.